chrismurrph/default-db-format/README.md

                                               :debounce-timeout   2000}}
 ````

+Note that `default-db-format.preload` should come before `fulcro.inspect.preload` `(*)`.
 The *collapse keystroke* is a toggle to get this tool out of the way of the UI of the host application you are working on.
 The *debounce timeout* ensures that when your application's state is being hammered with changes *Default DB Format* will only be checking it every so often.
-Note that `default-db-format.preload` should come before `fulcro.inspect.preload` (*).

 The default configuration for `default-db-format.core/check` is:
 ````clojure